googleapis/java-bigtable-hbase/bigtable-dataflow-parent/bigtable-hbase-dataflow/README.md

 # Cloud Bigtable + Cloud Dataflow

-This project is an early release of integration of Cloud Bigtable with Cloud Dataflow.
-This implementation uses HBase classes for the integration.
+This project integrates Cloud Bigtable with Cloud Dataflow using the HBase API.

 See the [Cloud Bigtable Dataflow Examples Project](https://github.com/GoogleCloudPlatform/cloud-bigtable-examples/tree/master/java/dataflow-connector-examples) for more information about how to use Dataflow and run the examples.